Affect Engineering: Technologies of Experience

 AI as Adaptive Affect Control

-AI matters in this analysis not because it is the most important topic but because it closes the affect engineering loop.
-Prior affect technologies — liturgy, architecture, pedagogy, propaganda, advertising, feed algorithms — operate through fixed or slowly-adapting intervention strategies: the church service is designed once and iterated; the advertisement targets a demographic; the algorithm optimizes a proxy for engagement.
-AI systems — companion models, therapeutic agents, tutoring systems, recommendation engines, conversational environments, bureaucratic copilots — can model the user's current affect geometry, estimate viable next states, generate personalized interventions, observe the result, and update the intervention policy in real time.
+AI matters here not because it is the most important topic but because it closes the affect engineering loop.
+Prior affect technologies — liturgy, architecture, pedagogy, propaganda, advertising, feed algorithms — operate through fixed or slowly-adapting strategies: the church service is designed once and iterated; the advertisement targets a demographic; the algorithm optimizes a proxy for engagement.
+AI systems — companion models, therapeutic agents, tutoring systems, recommendation engines, conversational environments, bureaucratic copilots — can model the user's current affect geometry, estimate viable next states, generate personalized interventions, observe the result, and update the policy in real time.
 This turns affect engineering from a broadcast problem into an adaptive control problem.
 The controller is now inside the loop.

 Quantitative Frameworks